NeuTrix/redux-crud-todo-cli/README.md

 - Data persists in localStorage
 - Deployed on Heroku: https://redux-crud-project.herokuapp.com/

-- Debuggin Mongoose and testing suit in alt branch
+- Debugging Mongoose and testing suit in alt branch